feature-engine/feature_engine/README.md

 Most of the engineering and encoding functionality is inspired by this [series of articles from the 2009 KDD competition](http://www.mtome.com/Publications/CiML/CiML-v3-book.pdf)

 To learn more about the rationale, functionality, pros and cos of each imputer, encoder and transformer, refer to the [Feature Engineering Online Course](https://www.udemy.com/feature-engineering-for-machine-learning)

+For a summary of the methods check this [presentation](https://speakerdeck.com/solegalli/engineering-and-selecting-features-for-machine-learning)